jamestouri/Advanced-Lane-Finding/README.md

 ![](https://github.com/jamestouri/Advanced-Lane-Finding/blob/master/Warped_lines.png)

-Here is the image after putting it back to the original view.
+Here is the image after putting it back to the original view, and declaring a mask through a bitwise operator with cv2.bitwise_and

 ![](https://github.com/jamestouri/Advanced-Lane-Finding/blob/master/finished.png)